ssherwood/spring-boot-jpa/README.md

-# Spring Boot / Spring Data JPA Reference Application
+# Spring Boot / Spring Data JPA: A Reference Application

 [![Build Status](https://travis-ci.org/ssherwood/spring-boot-jpa.svg?branch=master)](https://travis-ci.org/ssherwood/spring-boot-jpa)

 ## Overview and History

-This project is a revisit to an older one that I did a few years back when I took part in the [Coursera](https://www.coursera.org/) Specialization on [Android Development](https://www.coursera.org/specializations/android-app-development).
+This project is a revisit of one that I did a few years back in 2014 when I took part in the [Coursera](https://www.coursera.org/) Specialization on [Android Development](https://www.coursera.org/specializations/android-app-development).

-During the final Capstone class we were given the choice of several projects to implement and I chose one that was both interesting and had a personal connection: an application to help cancer patients self-report on their pain symptoms so that their doctors could be notified of extended durations of persistent pain or inability to eat.
-In theory, this could help doctors to directly interact with their patients much more quickly and hopefully identify issues before getting out of hand.
+During the final Capstone class, we were given the choice of several projects to implement and I chose one that was both interesting and had a personal connection: an application to help cancer patients self-report on their pain symptoms so that their doctors could be notified of extended durations of persistent pain or the inability to eat.
+In theory, this could help doctors to directly interact with their patients much more quickly and hopefully identify issues before letting them get out of control.

-A brief article about this specific project was published on the Vanderbilt School of Engineering's [web site](http://engineering.vanderbilt.edu/news/2014/capstone-app-project-for-mooc-aims-to-track-help-manage-cancer-patients-pain/).
+A brief article about the original project was published on the Vanderbilt School of Engineering's [web site](http://engineering.vanderbilt.edu/news/2014/capstone-app-project-for-mooc-aims-to-track-help-manage-cancer-patients-pain/).

-My original server-side implementation of the Capstone project was my first real interaction with Spring Boot and since then, I've always felt that there many improvements that I could have made.
+My original server-side implementation of the Capstone project was also my first real interaction with Spring Boot and since then, I've always felt that there many improvements that I could have made.

 ## Goals

-I'd like to take this time to re-design the original implementation and document the process so that I can use it as a reference application to share with other developers.
+I'd like to take the time to re-design the original implementation and document the process so that I can use it as a reference application for myself and to share with other Spring developers.

 *WARNING* This means that this is still a work-in-progress, so you may find things broken or incomplete as I get time to work on fleshing out the essential use-cases.